wtsi-hgi/startfortest/README.md

 ## Introduction
 ### Key Features
-- Simple way of running services (e.g. Mongo, CouchDB, iRODS).
+- Simple way of running services (e.g. Mongo, CouchDB, iRODS) and using executables (e.g. Samtools, icommands).
 - No knowledge of containers required.
-- No knowledge of service required (how to install it, when it's ready to use, etc.).
+- No knowledge of service/executables required (how to install it, when it's ready to use, etc.).
 - Does not require the installation of anything on your local machine, aside from Docker.
-- Makes it simple to test against multiple versions of the same service.
+- Makes it simple to test against multiple versions of the same service or set of executables.
 - Easy to achieve test isolation.

 ### Why use this library?